 To do a natural rinse after shampooing, you can spray on a Citric Acid Hair Rinse (my favorite is Bay Lime), or the Herbal Vinegar Hair rinse and rinse it out with water.
 Or use the diluted version using our Herbal Vinegar Hair Rinse Concentrate in one of our Applicator bottles.
 Some people find that they may need a little conditioner in my hair to help with detangling, I have long hair and don't need to use conditioner.
 How often is using a rinse necessary?
 It depends on YOU.
 I feel it's best for my hair type and my hair styling habits to use the diluted Herbal Vinegar Hair Rinse after each shampoo.
 But when using it full strength or using one of the Citric Acid Hair Rinses, some people only use it once or twice a week.

 You might find that your hair feels different at first.
 Almost like there is a residue still left over in your hair. if you can rule out hard water as the culprit, then it could be the shampoo bar reacting with the residue build up from all of your other hair products.
-Most people find that if they persist in using the shampoo bars—anywhere from a few days to a month for your hair to transition, that feeling goes away, and they find their hair to be cleaner, brighter, softer, and more manageable.
+Most people find that if they persist in using our natural shampoo bars—anywhere from a few days to a month for your hair to transition, that feeling goes away, and they find their hair to be cleaner, brighter, softer, and more manageable.
 Why?
-Because shampoo bars actually CLEAN and CONDITION your hair and scalp without stripping it of its natural sebum.
-Many people have reported that their scalp issues clear up because their body is not reacting anymore to harsh chemicals.
-God designed our bodies to heal themselves, but we need to take care of them and protect them from chemicals that do damage and prohibit our cells from functioning normally.
-Many people will find that shampoo bars are the solution to a lifetime of bad hair days!
+Because our shampoo bars actually CLEAN and CONDITION your hair and scalp without stripping it of its natural sebum.

 One bar.
 All you need.
 Love your soap.
 (And love your hair!)